 Week 1 will focus on fashion journalism where you will look at where do trends come from, referencing fashion narratives and getting to the heart of the fashion story to help your writing process.

 Week 2 will focus on fashion photography, styling and make up where you will create mood boards and prepare styling for Fashion shoots in a studio and the street.
-(Week 2: create a fashion shoot of at least three images in groups.
-This should have a story angle, a title and captions; optional: include a glossy magazine-style interview about a subject matter).

 Week 3 will focus on Fashion PR and marketing and you will look at examples of Social media, PR and creative direction and fashion Marketing as well as the importance of sustainability and ethics.

-In the final week 4, you will summarise your learnings and focus on higher education and career opportunities where you will meet previous alumni who have studied with London College of Fashion.
+Week 4 you will summarise your learnings and focus on higher education and career opportunities where you will meet previous alumni who have studied with London College of Fashion.